memahdii/vuln-proxy-project/README.md

 - Runs on port 5000
 - Simple Flask application with SQLite database
 - Contains a vulnerable login endpoint that is susceptible to SQL injection
+- Contains a vulnerable comment system that is susceptible to XSS
 - Uses string concatenation for SQL queries (intentionally vulnerable)
+- Displays user comments without proper sanitization (intentionally vulnerable)

 ### Proxy Server
 - Runs on port 8000
 - Acts as a reverse proxy to the vulnerable application
-- Implements SQL injection filtering
+- Implements SQL injection and XSS filtering
-- Can be configured to enable/disable filtering
+- Can be configured to enable/disable filtering for each vulnerability type

 ### Attacker Script
 - Demonstrates both normal and malicious login attempts
 - Tests the proxy's SQL injection filtering capabilities
+- Tests the proxy's XSS filtering capabilities

 ## Building and Running